venysssssssssss/AwsOverview/README.md

 ### 4.1.
 Amazon EC2

-- EC2 is one of the most popular of AWS’ offering.
+- EC2 is one of the most popular of AWS' offering.
 - EC2 = Elastic Compute Cloud = Infrastructure as a Service.
 - It mainly consists in the capability of:
   - Renting virtual machines (EC2).